jj-zhang/Saturn/Deliverables/Deliverable 3/iteration-03.review.md

 #### Goals and/or tasks that were met/completed:

+* Integration between backend and frontend as well as final work on the database was completed, as evidenced by our app / issues.

+* Notification Functionality works on a basic level.

  * From most to least important.
  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.